bbauska/CSS-Notes4Pros/README.md

 <h3 id="ch24-1">Section 24.1: Basic Example</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Property Possible Values</h4>
-display grid / inline-grid
+<p>display grid / inline-grid</p>

-The CSS Grid is defined as a display property.
-It applies to a parent element and its immediate children only.
+<p>The CSS Grid is defined as a display property.
+It applies to a parent element and its immediate children only.</p>

 <p>Consider the following markup:</p>